Faculty Senate Bylaws (view as PDF File)

 * Except as otherwise noted in the Faculty Handbook/By-laws

 The term of office for President-elect shall be for one year to begin July 1 and is a voting member of the Faculty Senate.
 The President-elect becomes the President the following year for a one-year term, and the President becomes the Immediate Past president for the following year for a one year term.

 The President-elect shall

-- Preside at a Senate meeting, if the President is unable to attend (if President-elect is not avaialble, then the first available officer, selected tin the following order, shall preside: Vice-president, Past President)
+- Preside at a Senate meeting, if the President is unable to attend (if President-elect is not available, then first available officer, selected in the following order, shall preside: Vice-president, Past President)

 Replacement of the President or President-elect

 Should the President resign, go on leave or become unable to serve for other reasons, the Senate Executive Committee shall effect a replacement.
 Should the vacancy occur after the election of the President-elect, the President-elect shall serve out the remainder of the incomplete term and the term to which he or she was elected.
 Should the vacancy occur prior to the election of the President-elect, a new President shall be elected at the next faculty meeting in which a 15-day nomination period is available.
 Prior to this election, the Vice-President shall perform the duties and responsibilities of the President.
 The completion of a vacated term is not considered a full term for determination of eligibility to be elected to two successive terms.